Email marketing is one of the best ways to monetize your blog.

 Remember to provide a lot of value when sending out an email.

-Feel free to link to 3 to 5 blog posts that you’ve written in the past to help your readers learn more about any topic they are interested in!
+Feel free to link to 3 to 5 blog posts you’ve written to help your readers learn more about any topic they are interested in!

 5. Don’t be salesy